fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/components/fusiontime-components/data-markers.md

 <img src="{% site.BASE_URL %}/images/fusiontime-component-data-markers.png" alt="Data Markers" width="700" height="420">

+### Create a Data Marker

+To create a data marker, use the `AddMarker()` instance of `DataMarkerObject` to create a data marker. `AddMarker()` accepts a string type parameter.
+Use this parameter to mention the name of the data series that will display the marker.

 ### Configure Data Marker

-A data marker mark a single point on the data plot.
-Use the `AddMarker()` instance of `DataMarkerObject` to create a data marker. `AddMarker()` accepts a string type parameter, which you need to use, to mention the name of the data series that will display the marker.
-Once you create the data marker, use the following instance methods of `AddMarker()` to configure the data marker:
+Once you create a data marker, use the following instance methods of `AddMarker()` to configure the data marker:

 - Use the `Identifier()` method, which accepts a character parameter, to set the character you want to display within the marker.